Random Graph: Stronger logic but with the zero one law

-\S2 \quad The Quantifier \mn \begin{enumerate} \item[${{}}$] [We choose randomly enough set $\bold K$ of (isomorphism types of) finite non-$\bold k$-low graphs and show that adding a quantifier for it preserves the zero-one law.
-In the ``randomly", the probability of a $H$, a non-low graph to be in the class is $\bold h(|H|)$.
-Why $\bold h$ is not constant?
-Because we like $\Pr(\cG_{n,p} \in \bold K)$ to converge to 0 (or to 1).] \end{enumerate}
+\S2 \quad The Quantifier, pg.\pageref{2} \mn \begin{enumerate} \item[${{}}$] [We choose randomly enough a set $\mathbf K$ of (isomorphism types of) finite non-$\mathbf k$-low graphs and show that adding a quantifier for it preserves the zero-one law.
+So, the probability of $H$, a non-low graph to be in the class is $\mathbf h(|H|)$.
+Why $\mathbf h$ is not constant?
+Because we like that on the one hand, $\Pr(\cG_{n,p} \in \mathbf K)$ converge to 0 (or to 1) so that a sentence saying (the graph $\cG_{n,p}$ belongs to $\mathbf K$) converge to 0 (or to 1), and for similarly any graph definable in $\cG_{n,p}$ by a first order formula without parameters.
+On the other hand, the probability of e.g. ``there is $a \in \cG_{n,p}$ such that $\cG_{n,p} \rest \{b:bRa\}$ belongs to $K$" will go to 1, as there will be $\ll n$ such nodes but still many.] \end{enumerate}